Learn more about the subjects that affect the communities you care about

 It’s morning in Kenya, Africa.
 Wandering sleepily, 12-year-old Kamali contemplates the long trek to collect the day’s water supply for her small village.
 As with most children of tragedy, Kamali has been tossed into the chaos of survival.
-Instead of carting school books to class, Kamali now carts a … READ MORE
+Instead of carting school books to class, Kamali now carts … READ MORE

 What’s It Like to Be an African Refugee?

 Kakuma.
 A hot, harsh, dry place.
 Prone to sandstorms and droughts.
 Thorny bushes and flat topped trees are the only vegetation.
-And it is also home to 185,000 people in Kenya’s second biggest refugee camp.
+And it's also home to 185,000 people in Kenya’s second biggest refugee camp.
 The Kakuma Refugee Camp has existed for 26 years, and during that time, has served as a … READ MORE